goruck/all/README.md

 ********** End R Run (svm2) **********
 ```

 There is also a rather naive approach implemented in the thread to predict the number of occupants in the house based on concurrent motion and door sensor activity.
-However it does provide surprisingly accurate results based on subjective testing.
+However it does provide reasonably accurate results based on subjective testing if there is enough motion in the house.
 The pattern predictions can probably be used to provide a more accurate occupancy estimate, that work is planned for a future rev of the code.

 The latency between sensor activity and prediction leading to the activation of a WeMo device is less than a second based on subjective testing.
 This is acceptable for now but as the dataset grows the model will become more complex (given its non-parametric nature) and so the latency will increase.
 There is also considerable latency added by using the R script via *popen()* since it adds its own overhead.
 Although using the R script accelerated overall development (since it was easy to reuse much of the R work from earlier stages in the project), at some point a C SVM library will probably be used in the thread instead of calling the R script in order to reduce latency.
 R itself uses a C/C++ library implementation of the popular *LIBSVM* package so it would be relatively straightforward to use it in the thread.
 More information on *LIBSVM* can be found [here](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).